Multiverse (Magic: The Gathering): Cosmology

 In the lore of Magic the gathering the Multiverse is a collection of planes (described somewhat like pocket universes) which are usually named after the primary planet contained within them.
 Travel between these planes is possible, and a few powerful beings known as "Planeswalkers" are capable of traversing between them at will.

 The Blind Eternities

 The Blind Eternities is the term more commonly used to describe the space between the planes of reality.
 Filled with chaotic, raw energies such as Aether, Mana, and temporal energy, it is a place where matter and life as known within the planes of reality cannot subsist.
 (The only exceptions are the Planeswalkers, who briefly pass physically through it when they "walk" between planes.)
 As such, not much is known or understood about the Blind Eternities.
 Unfathomable, reality-warping cosmic horrors known as the Eldrazi are said to be born there.
-An upcoming set, Edge of Eternities, is set in an outer space-like region outside of the Blind Eternities.
+The 2025 set Edge of Eternities is set in an outer space-like region outside of the Blind Eternities.